MAmirEshraghi/Leukemia_Diagnosis_Application/README.md

 # Leukemia_Diagnosis_Application
-an Android-base application for diagnosing and predicting Leukemia subtypes with take advantage of Deep Learning and Image Processing techniques.
+an Android-based application for diagnosing and predicting Leukemia subtypes with take advantage of Deep Learning and Image Processing techniques.

-- Note: This repository is reserved for further information and codes, and this NOT complete yet.
+- Note: This is a preview of the Test version.
+The Final version is designing and will update soon.
+This repository is reserved for code and further information.
-- Note: The proposal of this Application was submitted to International Congress of Artificial Intelligence in Medical Science (AIMS), Kish Island, 17-19 May 2023.
+- Note: The Research Proposal of this innovative Application was submitted to the International Congress of Artificial Intelligence in Medical Science (AIMS), Kish Island, 17-19 May 2023.

 # overall view: